ALL ABOUT ZANZIBAR!

 • FOREST WALK

-Join our one and half hour forest journey on the forest here you learn more about the geology of the island, medicinal uses of local trees and shrubs and hidden fauna that is difficult to spot.
+Zanzibar beaches lets you Join our one-and-a-half-hour forest journey on forest here you learn more about the geology of the island, the medicinal uses of local trees and shrubs, and hidden fauna that is difficult to spot.

-the footpath leading down into a large inter tidal pool overgrown with mangroves and shaded by huge
+the footpath led down into a large intertidal pool overgrown with mangroves and shaded by huge

 baobab trees, where the seawater rises and falls with the tides and where you may observe many creatures adapted to these conditions

-birds hiding in the thicket, hermit crabs crawling over leaves and lizards resting on the ground
+birds hiding in the thicket, hermit crabs crawling over leaves, and lizards resting on the ground on your Zanzibar beach

 MNEMBA ISLAND

-Let us color your safari with Mnemba Island an exclusive paradise featuring twelve rustically chic beachside bandas, for just 24 guests, connected to the breathtaking Mnemba atoll.
+Let us color your Zanzibar beach safari with Mnemba Island an exclusive paradise featuring twelve rustically chic beachside bandas, for just 24 guests, connected to the breathtaking Mnemba atoll.

 ZANZIBAR CULTURE

-Zanzibar posses a different culture compared to the mainland culture,being once ruled by a sultan makes Zanzibar one of the most Islamic islands across the coast, the language they use is Swahili but it is quite different compaired to that on being spoke at the main land since their language is co-mixed with Arabic making it sound so well
+Zanzibar Beach possesses a different culture compared to the mainland culture, being once ruled by a sultan makes Zanzibar one of the most Islamic islands across the coast, the language they use is Swahili but it is quite different compared to that spoken at the mainland since their language is co-mixed with Arabic making it sound so well

 About Author